marionwalton/media-and-society/definitions.md

 users to humanise or **anthropomorphise** the system (as do terms such as "intelligence" and "training") as a when it is really simply a new form of **automation**.

+### Citation
+A citation supports the claims you're making in academic writing, gives credit to another author, helps the reader to find the source you've used, shows the amount of research you've done, and is the only way to avoid [plagiarism](definitions.html#plagiarism) in academic writing.
+For an academic essay in this course, which uses the UCT Author-Date style of referencing, a citation consists of providing an _in-text citation_ in the text of your essay and a _full reference_ to the source you've referred to at the end of the essay in a [list of references](definitions.html#reference).
+An _in-text citation_ helps the reader find the full reference and also points to the specific point in the source you're referring to.
+It includes the author's surname, the date of publication, and often the page number.

 ### Cultural studies
 Cultural Studies is an academic subject or area of study which is closely related to media studies.
 In cultural studies, "culture" is approached as an everyday activity, where people make sense of the world, relate to others, and participate in society in ever-changing and contextually nuanced ways.
 This goes beyond the common sense understanding of culture as artistic products such as paintings, books, music or films.
 In this course we study scholars who have contributed to this tradition including Antonio Gramsci, Stuart Hall, Raymond Williams, Adam Haupt and others.